tommydino93/Regex_Examples/README.md

 # Regex_Examples
-This repository will contain examples of regular expressions in python
+This repository contains examples of regular expressions in python